 Uruguay, the smallest country in South America with a population of no more than 3.4 million people.
 This is where my journey takes me after Argentina.
-From Buenos Aires, I cross the Rio de la Plata in ferry and after a couple of hours, I arrive at the small town Colonia del Sacramento.
-The old historic neighborhood of the town was proclaimed an UNESCO world heritage site but to be honest, a visit to the place can be done in less than an hour so I end up being really happy that I only booked one night in town.
+From Buenos Aires, I cross the Rio de la Plata in a ferry and after a couple of hours, I arrive at the small town Colonia del Sacramento.
+The old historic neighborhood of the town was proclaimed an UNESCO world heritage site but to be honest, a visit to the place can be done in less than an hour so I end up being really happy I only booked one night in town.
 There is really not much to do and at night the town almost feels like a ghost town.
 To be fair, it is low season which is the reason for the limited amount of people.

 The Capital Montevideo

 My next stop in Uruguay is the capital Montevideo which is home to half of the population of the country.
 Montevideo has a beautiful setting with the ocean all around.
 It’s small so once again one day is enough to experience most of the town.
 Together with my newly meet friend we do a walk at the malecón, visiting the nice beaches that the city got to offer.
 After that, we do a Plaza hopping and at night we enjoy some good Uruguayan meat.

 The magical hand coming up from the sand or los dedos as the Uruguayans call it.
 Yes, Punta del Este is home to the famous piece of art, and normally this place is also the place where you can party till you drop but once again, it’s low season meaning that I got both the dorm room and the beautiful beaches to myself.
 Sure I have to share the nature with a big amount of parrots.
 In all, it feels kind of strange being here at this time of year with all the huge skyscrapers and no people.

 Cabo Polonio, A Getaway from Civilization